 Fondation Pour l’Audition, a public-interest foundation, has committed to an ambitious program to bring together research, healthcare and disease prevention.
-As part of this mission, it rewards and supports pioneering hearing science researchers.
+As part of this mission, it rewards and supports pioneering hearing researchers.

 Hearing health is a major public health issue: worldwide, more than 460 million people have incapacitating hearing loss.
 Through its commitment, Fondation Pour l’Audition aims to promote scientific progress, provide new solutions and offer new hope to people impacted by hearing loss.

 At a time of major scientific progress, when inner ear therapies are becoming a reality, Fondation Pour l’Audition is reinforcing its commitment by encouraging talents and paying tribute to scientific breakthroughs in France and worldwide, with 3 prizes delivered every year.

 Early Career Scientific Prize for clinical research